LaurenzV/krilla/src/validation/PDF_A2.md

 TODO: Fix the remaining red ones before next release!

-6.2.11.7.3: krilla currently does not provide an ActualText entry for characters in the Unicode private area. 🔴
+6.2.11.7.3: krilla forbids all codepoints in the unicode private area for this export mode. 🟢

 # 6.7 Logical Structure